By: Maralee McKee, Manners Mentor

 Plus, you’ll be helping to spread the Manners Mentor Movement of sharing the Gold Standard of living out the Golden Rule to become the best version of yourself and bless others through your interactions with them.
 Wouldn’t we all like it if our corners of the world were kinder?!

-Most importantly, have a lovely week and keep doing what only you can do, bless the world by being authentically you at your best!
+Most importantly, keep doing what only you can do, bless the world by being authentically you at your best!

 Merry (almost) Christmas Day,